tytydraco/yessleep/out/I_found_the_FREE_CANDY_staircase_from_rcreepy_and_something_at_the_bottom_had_waited_32_years_for_me.md

 I fled across the sea.
 He did not follow.

 That was five days ago.
 I’ve barely slept since.
-Barely ate, as food only makes me think of the horrible things the Free Candy man said.
+Barely eaten, as food only makes me think of the horrible things the Free Candy man said.
 I’m not safe.
 I’ve not been safe since I was a child.

 And I’ll never be safe [again](https://www.reddit.com/r/dominiceagle).